User-Centered Design Certificate

 How to Apply

-Applications are accepted to start each autumn quarter.
-HCDE offers the UCD certificate program in conjunction with UW Professional & Continuing Education (PCE), who manages the application submission process.
+HCDE offers the UCD certificate program in conjunction with UW Professional & Continuing Education (PCE), which manages the application submission process.

 - PCE General Application

-- Statement of Goals (250 words or less)
+- Statement of Goals/Letter of Application (250 words or fewer)

 - Professional Resume